telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/band-report-wizard/how-to-use-the-report-wizard-to-create-a-band-report.md

    + Click the __Query Builder__  button.

-   >note The Query Builder is part of Visual Studio and is available only in the [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).
+   >The Query Builder is part of Visual Studio and is available only in the [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).
 As of Telerik Reporting Q3 2014 SQL queries can be built in the Standalone Designer with the [Query Designer in the Standalone Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/query-designer-in-the-standalone-designer%}).
 If you are using the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) use the following select query and click Next:

       ````sql